pixiake/shell-operator/HOOKS.md

 ]
 ```

-#### "Group" binding context
+#### "Event" binding context for group

-If pod `pod-dfbd12` is then added into the "default" namespace, then the hook will be executed with the "Group" binding context:
+Hook is executed on event from every binding in group.
+So, if pod `pod-dfbd12` is added into the "default" namespace, then the hook will be executed with the "Group" binding context with `snapshots` JSON object that contains all objects from bindings in the group:

 ```yaml
 [